Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 The billing units are TB-hours.

 The number of TB-hours billed depends on the type of storage you are using.
-See the [data storage options][data-storage-options] page for an overview of the type of storage used in the different storage options.
+See the [data storage options][data-storage-options] page for an overview storage types used in the different storage options.

 ### Main storage (LUMI-P) billing